burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * You should decide what to use for function calculation or table of precomputed values
 * You can make several (independent) passes over a data structure or one combined pass
-* Dense operations or operation that exploits sparsity These principles have been taken from a course [12] at Cornell University.
+* Dense operations or operation that exploits sparsity

+These principles have been taken from a course [12] at Cornell University.

 Another two important aspects of code optimization during compilation:
-* The `const` of references or pointers garantees almost nothing.
+* The `const` of references or pointers garantees *nothing* from code emitting poit of view.
-* The `private, protected` class fields garantees nothing.
+* The `private, protected` class fields garantees *nothing* from code emitting poit of view.

 # Lambda Functions